vuejs/docs/src/guide/essentials/basic-reactivity.md

 </template>
 ```

-:::warning Experimental
+:::warning Experimental Feature
 Ref transform is currently an experimental feature.
-It is disabled by default and requires explicit opt-in.
+It is disabled by default and requires [explicit opt-in](https://github.com/vuejs/rfcs/blob/ref-sugar-2/active-rfcs/0000-ref-sugar.md#enabling-the-macros).
 It may also change before being finalized.
 More details can be found in its [proposal and discussion on GitHub](https://github.com/vuejs/rfcs/discussions/369).
 :::

 </div>